 Elliot sued Saunders & Liverpool FC for causing a knee injury that ended his football career.
-Elliot first attempted to bring a case for battery but it was later discovered that Liverpool FC’s insurance would not pay out on such a claim as the policy excluded deliberate injuries.
+Elliot first attempted to bring a case for battery but it was later discovered that Liverpool FC’s insurance would not payout on such a claim as the policy excluded deliberate injuries.
 As such, it would not be in the best interests of Elliot to restrict the number of defendants and therefore he concentrated on a claim for negligence instead.
 Elliot proved that he was owed a duty of care by Saunders and that he had breached that duty, given the nature of the tackle.
 That was accepted by the Court, but Elliot was advised that he also had to prove reckless play and as such, that Saunders had failed to exercise a reasonable standard of care in his tackle.

 Video evidence was submitted to the Court and considered along with evidence from match officials.
 The Court favoured the evidence provided by the officials in that Saunders was attempting to “play the ball” and had not acted recklessly.
 It was also recognised that Saunders had raised his feet, at the last minute, to also try and avoid injury to himself.
 The Court considered that such reactions that occur in the heat of the moment could not amount to liability.
-Given that, Liverpool FC were held not to be vicariously liable and the case failed.
+Given that, Liverpool FC was held not to be vicariously liable and the case failed.

 McCord v Swansea City Football Club (1997) Times, 11 February

 In this case, former Stockport County player, Brian McCord sued Swansea City Football Club following a career-ending injury that occurred after Swansea captain John Cornforth challenged for a loose ball, raising his leg above the height of the ball and connected with McCord's leg.
 It was alleged that such a tackle was negligent.
 The Court held that Cornforth's conduct was inconsistent with the usual standard and has failed to take reasonable care.
-Swansea City were thus held vicariously liable for the actions of Cornforth.
+Swansea City was thus held vicariously liable for the actions of Cornforth.

 Watson & Bradford City FC v Gray & Huddersfield Town FC QB (1997)